-NOTICE: No freedom from any patent owned by Dow or others is to be inferred.
+NOTICE: No freedom from any patent owned by DuPont or others is to be inferred.
 Because use conditions and applicable laws may differ from one location to another and may change with time, Customer is responsible for determining whether products and the information in this document are appropriate for Customer's use and for ensuring that Customer's workplace and disposal practices are in compliance with applicable laws and other government enactments.
-Dow assumes no obligation or liability for the information in this document.
-NO EXPRESS WARRANTIES ARE GIVEN EXCEPT FOR ANY APPLICABLE WRITTEN WARRANTIES SPECIFICALLY PROVIDED BY DOW.
+The product shown in this literature may not be available for sale and/or available in all geographies where DuPont is represented.
+The claims made may not have been approved for use in all countries or regions.
+DuPont assumes no obligation or liability for the information in this document.
+References to "DuPont" or the "Company" mean the DuPont legal entity selling the products to Customer unless otherwise expressly noted.
+NO EXPRESS WARRANTIES ARE GIVEN EXCEPT FOR ANY APPLICABLE WRITTEN WARRANTIES SPECIFICALLY PROVIDED BY DUPONT.
 ALL IMPLIED WARRANTIES INCLUDING THOSE OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE EXPRESSLY EXCLUDED.
+The buyer assumes all risks as to the use of the material.
+Buyer's exclusive remedy or any claim (including without limitations, negligence, strict liability, or tort) shall be limited to the refund of the purchase price of the material.
+Failure to strictly adhere to any recommended procedures shall release DuPont Specialty Products USA, LLC or its affiliates, of all liability with respect to the materials or the use thereof.
+The information herein is not intended for use by non-professional designers, applicators or other persons who do not purchase or utilize this product in the normal course of their business.